jfernandezpe/simple-login-app/README.md

 [![Built with open-wc recommendations](https://img.shields.io/badge/built%20with-open--wc-blue.svg)](https://github.com/open-wc)

 # simple login app
-Simple app with two features: login and see the user's last login
+Simple app with two features: login and see the user's last login.
+It has a lot of over-engenering, but thinking about how to scalete this application it has been a learning for me.
+Obviously, for a production application with this simple scope I would do a simple development.
+Probably just 3 web components (app and the two pages) or 5 (with the stateless-stateful pattern) and a couple of repositories using directly axios.

+The next step would be splited in several package and create a monorepo with lerna, but I didn't create yet due some problem with the open-wc configuration.

+About webpack and rollup, it only has the default open-wc configuration and it may be useful some custom one.

 ## technological stack
 Application created with web components